FantomX1/packagesAssetsSupport/README.md

 php /var/www/html/fantomx1/packagesAssetsSupport/initAssets.php -w=../../../backend/web,../../../frontend/web -o=datatables/assets
 ```
 ~~- where the "-p -package" - references relatively the curret package it is used in (toolmasterForeman)~~ -p is now automatic as a current working directory
-- where the "-w -webdir" - comma separated references the directories where to distribute/publish assets using symlinks
+- where the "**-w -webdir**" - comma separated references the directories where to distribute/publish assets using symlinks
-- where the "-o --ownAssetsDir" - the directory of the package's own assets to  publish
+- where the "**-o --ownAssetsDir**" - the directory of the package's own assets to  publish

 All the available command line parameters are listed inside [availableParams.php](availableParams.php) file.

 #### 2) using own wrapping script inside own package
-- this approach is maybe a little more concise and perhaps a little more transparent for the user and the package
-owner gives impression that there is not executed a script from another library, however it needs a wrapper script workload
+- this approach is maybe a little more concise and perhaps a little more transparent for the package user, it gives an impression that there is not executed a script from another library, however it needs a wrapper script workload
 ```
 // fantomx1/datatables/initAssets.php
 include "vendor/autoload.php";